 In January 2021, we issued RMB30 billion tier-2 capital bonds in China's national interbank bond market.
+In March 2021, we received the approvals from the former CBIRC and the PBOC respectively, for us to publicly issue undated additional tier 1 capital bonds of no more than RMB100.0 billion in China's national inter-bank bond market.
 We issued two tranches of undated additional tier 1 capital bonds of RMB70.0 billion and RMB30.0 billion in China's national interbank bond market in June and November 2021 respectively, and one tranche of undated additional tier 1 capital bonds of U.S.\$6.16 billion in the offshore market in September 2021.
-In 2021, we also received the approvals from the CBIRC and the PBOC respectively, for us to publicly issue tier 2 capital bonds of no more than RMB190.0 billion in China's national inter-bank bond market.
-In December 2021, we issued tier 2 capital bonds of RMB60.0 billion in the national inter-bank bond market.
+In December 2021, we also received the approvals from the former CBIRC and the PBOC respectively, for us to publicly issue tier 2 capital bonds of no more than RMB190.0 billion in China's national inter-bank bond market.
+In December 2021, we issued tier 2 capital bonds of RMB190.0 billion in the national inter-bank bond market.